AdaCore/learn/content/courses/ada-idioms/chapters/constructor_functions_for_type_extensions.rst

 be an extended type, but the point is that these types will all be private types one way or another.
-Declarations as private types and private extensions are not required by the language for inheritance, but as argued in the ADT idiom discussion, is recommended in the strongest terms.
+Declarations as private types and private extensions are not required by the language for inheritance, but as argued in the ADT idiom discussion, doing so is recommended in the strongest terms.
 OOP doesn't change that, and in fact the encapsulation and information hiding that are characteristic of the ADT idiom are foundational principles for OOP types.

 For an example of a private extension, given a tagged type named